About OSCA (4)

 You'll find all our popular seasonal programs here, too.
 Follow the links on the home page to download our program guide or to register for programs online.

-Our events calendar displays events in, around, or of relevance to Old Ottawa South, and if you subscribe, our weekly e-mail newsletter will appear in your email box to keep you up to date on upcoming events and the latest news.
+Our events calendar displays events in, around, or of relevance to Old Ottawa South, and when you subscribe, our weekly e-mail newsletter will appear in your email box to keep you up to date on upcoming events and the latest news.

 All OSCA board meeting agendas, minutes and related reports are posted as soon as they are available, so you can keep abreast of current local issues and attend an upcoming meeting if there is a topic of interest to you.
 You can find out all about OSCA, its board members and committees, and discover volunteer opportunities that let you contribute to the betterment of your community.